kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-12-21-gulp-tutorial-15-performance-improvements-webp-gzip.markdown

 {% endhighlight %}
 {% endfigure %}

-I add the task to my production build file to an JavaScript Array together with the `webp` task, because this task and the Gzip task may run in parallel; WebP works only with images and Gzip only with text files.
+I add the task in my production build file to an JavaScript Array together with the `webp` task, because this task and the Gzip task may run in parallel; WebP works only with images and Gzip only with text files.

 {% figure code-figure "gulp/tasks/production/build.js" %}
 {% highlight javascript %}